SovnSkyrim/Aldrnari/README.md

 7. Select the created folder in 5. as your downloads folder.
 8. Click the Go/Begin button.
 9. Wait for Wabbajack to finish.

+This is the biggest list on Wabbajack at the time of writing this, so it is normal that it takes an incredibly long time the first time you install it, users have reported downloading and installing for more than 10h, without Wabbajack ever erroring, thus, it is highly recommended to leave it over-night.

 ### Problems with Wabbajack